 Our family has two goals: that our kids LOVE reading and that they recognize good literature.

 I think wanting our kids to love reading is why we might slip in picking worthwhile books.
 We stumble onto a book they like that might not have the best values, but at least they’re reading.
 I promise, there are enough great books out there, that we can find things they like without compromising on good books.
 Here’s where we look for good books: The Good and the Beautiful for recommendations and Common Sense Media for quickly screening books.
 I’m also working on a book list, but it is still in the growing phases, so keep checking back.

 My best rule of thumb is to make sure that whatever we are reading is bringing good into our home.
 Certain things are just not allowed-basically anything that portrays something bad as something good.

 God is counting on us to give His children a place of refuge from the storm, that includes helping them seek out good literature to surround themselves with.
 Our homes may be small, but they are powerful and protective as we invite Him inside.

-What are you doing about books in your home?
+What are you doing to bring the best kids’ books into your home?